Finofo/FE-Take-Home/README.md

    - **Family, Order, Genus:** Display a collapsible list, with the collapsible header derived from the selected group by field (e.g., if “Group by” is set to Family, the header for Strawberry would be "Rosaceae").

 4. **Fruit List**
+   - There should be two possible views: Table and List.
-   - Each fruit entry should be displayed in the format: {fruit name} ({amount of calories}).
+   - List view: each fruit entry should be displayed in the format: {fruit name} ({amount of calories}).
+   - Table view: show the following columns - name, family, order, genus and amount of calories.
    - Include an "Add" button next to each fruit, allowing the user to add the fruit to a jar.
+Note that it should be possible to add the same fruit multiple times.
    - Include an "Add" button next to the group name, allowing the user to add all fruits from the group to a jar.

-5. **Jar Functionality**
+6. **Jar Functionality**
    - The jar should display a list of added fruits.
    - Calculate and display the total amount of calories for the fruits in the jar.
+   - The Jar should have the possibility to show a pie chart of the added fruits, with their calories.

 ### Additional Notes